-Since in the instant cases before us the Government through the letters of appointment had given a positive representation to the applicants that their appointments will continue subject to the operation of 'Rāngatantra' a society transferred from the Design Centre and on the basis of that representation the applicants continued to hold the posts with the tacit assent of the respondents, the latter cannot on some undefined and undisclosed ground unilaterally terminate the appointments contrary to the understanding given for the continuance of their ad-hoc appointments.
+Since in the instant cases before us the Government is not through any inadvertence or carelessness through the letters of appointment had given a clear and positive representation to the applicants that their continuance in the appointments will continue subject to the operation of 'Rangatantre' a society transferred from the Employment Exchange and on the basis of that representation the applicants continued to hold the posts with the tacit assent of the respondents, the latter cannot rely on some undefined and undisclosed ground unilaterally and to terminate the appointments contrary to the understanding given for the continuance of their ad-hoc appointments.

 In the overall balance of public equity also we think that the applicants who had admittedly been registered with the Employment Exchange cannot be discharged on the basis of alleged violation by the respondents which is of some administrative instructions.
-The applicants have been in service for two to three years and even more and some of them may have become over-aged for recruitment to Government service.
+The applicants have been in service for two to three years and even more and some of them may have become overaged for recruitment to Government service.
 They have acquired experience in their respective fields and it will be a sheer waste if they are suddenly thrown out and new hands are inducted.
 It will also cost them great economic injury if they are removed from service.
-The demands of equity in these cases are as pronounced as the weight of public interest are dubious.
+The demands of equity in these cases are as varied as the nature of the service.
+The demands as pronounced as the weight of public interest are the standard and the weight of public interest is dubious.
 Accordingly we hold that by the doctrine of 'promissory estoppel' the applicants cannot be discharged by the impugned orders.

 4. As regards the argument that the applicants cannot enforce 'promissory estoppel' against law, it has been held by various courts that failure to notify vacancies to the Employment Exchange per se does not render appointments against these vacancies illegal.
-Various rulings on this issue have been ably discussed by the Principal Bench of the Tribunal in Shri Ishwar Singh Khatri and Others Vs. Union of India and Others AIR 1987(1)CAT 502.
-The following extracts from the judgment delivered in that case will be relevant.
+Various rulings on this issue have been optly discussed by the Principal Bench of the Tribunal in Shri Ishwar Singh Khatri and Others Vs. Union of India and Others AIR 1987(1)CAT 502.
+The following extracts from the judgment delivered in that case background of the light of sub-sec (4) of Sec.4.
+Object of the statute is to compel employers to notify vacancies in their establishments to the employment exchange concerned.
+The statute does not prohibit appointment being made by employers to fill up vacancies occurring in their establishments.
+The Statute does not contain any provision rendering invalid appointments made otherwise than through the employment exchange and without complying with sub-sec.
+(1) of Sub-Sec.
+(2) of Sec.
+4. There is a specific provision which declares that it is not obligatory on the part of the employer to appoint persons advised by the employment exchange.

 "19.
-In Kuriakose V. Cochin Shipyard Ltd and others (1985 (2) All India Services Law Journal - P.13), the Kerala High Court held that the provision of sub-section (1) of Section 4 is not mandatory.
+In Kuriakose V. Cochin Shipyard Ltd and others (1985 (2) All India Services Law Journal - P. 13), the Kerala High Court held that the provision of sub-section (1) of Section 4 is not mandatory.
 The following extracts from the said judgment of the Kerala High Court are relevant :-